lambdaclass/concrete/ROADMAP.md

    artifacts/facts must be byte- and schema-equivalent; external LLVM/object nondeterminism follows the explicit Phase 15 policy and must not change compiler facts or native behavior.
 Cancellation or a worker crash must not commit partial cache state.
+Canonically sort diagnostics/events whose order is otherwise scheduling-dependent.
 The internal service exists to preserve a session across CLI or scripted edits; Phase 19's LSP must wrap this exact session rather than a batch `runFrontend` or editor-only cache.

 9. Add cache/query observability and a conservative rollout.
    Extend pipeline events with `executed | memory_hit | disk_hit | invalidated |
-   uncacheable`, reason, dependency ids, bytes, time, validation-record id, and evidence class.
+   uncacheable`, reason, dependency ids, bytes, time, validation-record id, and the separate evidence/pipeline-validation/certificate/replay statuses.
 Roll out `shadow -> opt-in -> CI verify/dual-run -> default-on` only after each stage's corpus is green. `verify` recomputes selected hits and compares canonical results; any false hit disables that query family and persists a minimized regression.
 Audit/why/diff output may explain reuse but